masterqwerty/mendix-box-docs/api-examples/folder/GetFolderItems.md

 * **Limit** - An Integer/Long that specifies the limit of items you want the action to return.
 * **Offset** - An Integer/Long that specifies which item you want to start listing from.
 * **Fields** - A list of `BoxItemFields` entities whose purpose I'm not sure of.
 Initially I thought it was for which fields the action would return, but I can access fields that I didn't list in that list, so I don't know.

+## Return value

+This will return a list of `BoxItem` entities that are found inside the given folder.

 ## Microflow example